Overview

 Token Lifecycle

-Tokens live for one year, but two other events can end a token’s life before then:
+Tokens live for one year, but a few other events can end a token’s life before then:

-• Disabling the owning user invalidates their tokens.
-Tokens for disabled users are deleted immediately.
+- Disabling the owning user invalidates their tokens.
+All tokens for disabled users, both default and named, are deleted immediately.

-To invalidate a token without issuing a replacement:
+To invalidate your default token without issuing a replacement:

 Best Practices